newsdev/capital_git/README.md

 # read back results from that branch
 files = repo.read_all(branch: branch_name)

+# equivalent to repo.diff between the merge_base of HEAD and branch and the branch
+repo.merge_preview(branch_name)

 # merge branch back to master
 # merge result can either be a:
 # - commit (a successful automerge)